-If you’re only hiking for a day, you can easily carry a water jug or a Hydration backpack with you to take care of your hydration needs.
-However, if you’re looking to establish a camp in the wild, you need to know where to source your potable water as carrying gallons of safe drinking water to last you several days is never practical.
+If you’re only hiking for a day, you can easily carry a water bottle or a hydration pack with you to take care of your hydration needs.
+However, if you’re looking to establish a camp, you need to know where to find water in the wild as carrying gallons of safe drinking water to last you several days is never practical.
 That’s why every camper, outdoor adventurer, hiker, and survivalist needs to know how to obtain safe drinking water wherever they may be.
 In simple words, you need to know how to purify water.
 Here’s a simple outdoor water purification guide we’ve prepared just for you.

 Boiling remains the easiest and most convenient way of ensuring you kill all pathogenic microorganisms that may be present in the water.
 The only downside is that boiling doesn’t remove any chemical contaminant.
 The trick is to make sure you have briskly boiling water for at least 5 minutes to help ensure all the microorganisms are killed.
 Experts say that increasing the temperature of water to more than 160oF can already kill all types of pathogens in as short as 30 minutes.
 Increasing the water temperature even further to 185oF and these microorganisms are killed within a few minutes.
 Letting your water boil to 212oF can provide you with a very safe, germ-free drink.